 Basic Time Complexity

-Considering this is the first chapter, I will not provide an exhaustive explanation of time and space complexity.
-A detailed Practical Guide to Algorithm Time and Space Complexity Analysis is scheduled for after you've learned the core frameworks of several common algorithms.
+Considering that this is the first chapter, I will not provide an exhaustive explanation of time and space complexity.
+A detailed Practical Guide to Algorithm Time and Space Complexity Analysis is arranged after you have learned the core frameworks of several common algorithms.
 By then, your knowledge base will allow you to easily understand various scenarios of time and space complexity analysis.

-Since this chapter will guide you through implementing common sorting algorithms and data structures, I will analyze their time complexities.
-Therefore, it is essential to introduce the concepts of time/space complexity and the simplified methods of analysis in advance to avoid confusion for beginners.
+Since the later content of this chapter will guide you through implementing common sorting algorithms and data structures, I will analyze their time complexities.
+Therefore, it is necessary to introduce the concepts of time/space complexity and the simplified methods for analyzing them to avoid confusion for beginners.

 For beginners, you only need to remember the following points:

-Time and space complexity are expressed using Big O notation (like , etc.).
-These are estimates, not precise calculations, and only the highest growth term is retained.
+- Time and space complexity are expressed using Big O notation (such as , etc.).
+These are estimates and do not require precise calculations, retaining only the highest order terms.

 For example, is equivalent to , and is equivalent to .

-When analyzing the complexity of an algorithm, we generally consider the worst-case complexity.
+When analyzing algorithm complexity, we analyze the worst-case complexity.

-For instance, an algorithm with a time complexity of is more efficient than one with , and an algorithm with a space complexity of consumes less memory than one with .
+For example, an algorithm with time complexity is more efficient than one with , and an algorithm with space complexity consumes less memory than one with .

 Note

-Some details in the above methods are not entirely rigorous:
+There are certain details in the above analysis methods that are not strict:

 Estimating time complexity by the nesting level of for loops is a simplified method and not completely accurate.

-While we often analyze the worst-case complexity, for data structure API complexity, we also consider average complexity.
+Most of the time, we analyze the worst-case complexity, but for measuring the complexity of data structure APIs, we analyze average complexity.

-A comprehensive complexity analysis method will be specifically introduced in the Practical Guide to Algorithm Time and Space Complexity Analysis.
-The estimation methods above are sufficient for learning the content of this chapter.
+A comprehensive method for complexity analysis will be specifically introduced in the Practical Guide to Algorithm Time and Space Complexity Analysis.
+The above estimation methods are sufficient for learning the content of this chapter.

-Let's look at a few examples for clearer understanding.
+Here are a few examples for a more intuitive understanding.

-Example One: Time Complexity , Space Complexity :
+Example 1, Time Complexity , Space Complexity :

 // input an integer array, return the sum of all elements